celiackelly/codewars-rivals/README.md

 ## Next Steps

 - [ ] improve responsiveness to various screen sizes
-- [ ] improve the implementation of OOP principles as I learn more
+- [ ] improve the implementation of OOP principles
 - [ ] style the user rows on the leaderboard to mimic the colors and rank icons on Codewars

 &nbsp;